Melaku05/Django-doc/setup-django-virtual-env.md

 `deactivate`

-## Install and Create Djnago project
+## Install  Djnago  python Django Framework
 To install django in our machine we use the following command on the terminal

  `pip install django==4.2`